Dieg0Lir4/Implementation-of-Computational-Methods-Evidence-4/README.md

 Here is the link to the google colab with my implementation: https://colab.research.google.com/drive/1uOyP-YfDH1NYUXzWE5uO0To_7b0UjXws?usp=s

-For this implementation I made that the code

 NOTE: Make sure that your google colab account still have quote to connect to a GPU
 * Click on "Runtime" in the top menu.